teararoa2022/teararoa2022.github.io/teararoa.md

 {% leaflet_geojson "/assets/teararoa/teararoa.geojson" %}
 {% endleaflet_map %}
 <br/>
-And here are some statistics
+And here are some (approximate) statistics about this adventure:
-about this adventure so far:

 {% include homepage_stats.html %}

 &nbsp;

-Finally, you can follow our (many) steps in the articles below!
+Finally, you can trace back our (many) steps in the articles below!